getopenmono/monodocs/articles/c-program-guide-cpp.md

 };
 ```

-Now we have a special constructor that initializes a Rect object with a provided set of values.
-Such contructors are very convenience, and makes our code less verbose:
+Now we have a special constructor that initializes a `Rect` object with a provided set of values.
+Such contructors are very convenient, and make our code less verbose:

 ```cpp
 Rect bounds; // default constructor inits to 0 here